 Laitkynsew village, in the East Khasi Hills district of Meghalaya is best known for its living root bridge.
 This fifty-three feet long and over a hundred years old Umnnoi root bridge, locally known as ‘Jingkieng Deingjri’ is the prime reason why thousands of tourists from all across the world visit this village every year.

 The living root bridges are one of the must-see architectural wonders of Meghalaya.
 Built by the Khasis, strong and sturdy living roots are diverted such that they become a pathway over a river.
-Thus these serve as bridge and eases transportation.
+Thus these serve as bridges and ease transportation.